 In God’s Wounded World, Melanie Gish analyzes the evolution of evangelical environmental advocacy in the United States.
 Drawing on qualitative interviews, organizational documents, and other texts, her interdisciplinary approach focuses on the work of evangelical environmental organizations and the motivations of the individuals who created them.
-Gish positions creation care by placing mainstream environmentalism on one side and organized evangelical environmental skepticism on the other.
-The religiopolitical space evangelical environmental leaders have established "in-between but still within" is carefully explored, with close attention to larger historical context as well as to creation care’s political opportunities and intraevangelical challenges.
+Gish contrasts creation care with mainstream environmentalism on the one side, and organized evangelical environmental skepticism on the other.
+The religiopolitical space evangelical environmental leaders have established "in-between but still within" is carefully explored, with close attention to the larger historical context as well as to creation care’s political opportunities and intraevangelical challenges.

 The nuanced portrait that emerges defies simple distinctions.
-Not only are creation care leaders wrestling with questions of environmental degradation and engagement, they also must grapple with what it means to be an evangelical living faithfully in both present-day America and the global community.
-As Gish reveals, evangelical advocates’ answers to these questions place moral responsibility and mediation above ideology and dogmatic certainty.
-Such a posture risks political irrelevance in our hyperpartisan and combative political culture, but if it succeeds it could transform the creation care movement into a powerful advocate for a more accommodating and holistically oriented evangelicalism.
+Not only are creation care leaders wrestling with questions of environmental degradation and engagement, they also must grapple with what it means to be evangelical and live faithfully in both present-day America and the global community.
+As Gish reveals, creation care advocates' answers to these questions place moral responsibility and cultural mediation above ideology and dogmatic certainty.
+Such a posture risks political irrelevance in our hyperpartisan and combative political culture, but if it succeeds it could transform the creation care movement into a powerful advocate for a more accommodating and holistically oriented Evangelicalism.

 Introduction: An Unlikely Alternative

 5 Organized Evangelical Environmental Skepticism

 Conclusion: In the Middle but Not Necessarily of It

 Clearly argued and meticulously researched, this book makes a significant contribution to a topic of great political, moral, and spiritual significance.
 Highly recommended.~Roger S. Gottlieb, author of Morality and the Environmental Crisis